isabella232/heat-poverty-station-share/README.md

 ## Simplified files

 Also in the `geojsons` folder is a folder called `simpl`.
 This has city .geojsons with simplified polygons for mapping on the web.
 These are used in NPR's web maps.

+## Caveats
+- There is a difference between poverty vs. low-income
+- More detailed Census geography = larger MOE
+- We're using surface temperature, not ambient temperature
+- Only one day of data per city
+- Not every city is counted
+- Some cities split satellite scene paths/rows, so we took the image from the scene that contained most of the city.
+You'll need to filter out tracts without heat data in any data analysis/mapping you do.